Start by clicking on "Fill out the template"

 This document can be used by incorporators when forming a stock corporation.
 This document compiles the information required by the Corporation Code of the Philippines in forming a corporation in the Philippines.
 Take note that the Securities and Exchange Commission requires additional requirements for the primary registration of stock corporations such as a cover sheet, name verification slip, by-laws, and, if necessary, registration to, endorsement or clearances from other government agencies.
 It is important to check the requirements before filling up and filing this document.

 In this document, the user will be asked for information on the corporation such as the name, principal address, and purpose or purposes of the corporation.
 The user will be asked for the number of shares that the corporation will issue and, if said shares will have a par value, the par value of each share.
 The user will also be asked to provide details such as the name, citizenship, residential address and tax identification number (TIN) of the incorporators and the name, citizenship, and residential address of the directors.
 The names, citizenship, number of shares subscribed, and the amount paid by the subscribers to the shares of the corporation will also be asked in completing this document.
-Finally, the user must also identify the treasurer, who must also be a director of the corporation.
-Once the document is completed, the incorporators must sign at least three (3) original copies of the document together with two (2) witnesses.
+The user must also enter the name of the treasurer.
+Once the document is completed, the incorporators and the treasurer must sign at least three (3) original copies of the document.